 All this goes for about a week or two, and always remember to follow your tattoo aftercare instructions.
 They were developed by tattoo experts for you, to ensure your tattoo stays looking as great as the day you got it.

 How long until you can do Yoga & Stretching workouts after you get a tattoo?

 You can do Yoga and stretching workouts the next day after being tattooed.
 But, there are some things you must avoid to ensure your tattoo heals the best way possible.

-When doing Yoga or stretching after getting a tattoo, make sure that your tattoo isn't rubbing to hard against any clothing or surfaces.
+When doing Yoga or stretching after getting a tattoo make sure that you do not stretch the skin were the tattoo is too much, this can impair the healing process.
+Make sure that your tattoo isn't rubbing to hard against any clothing or surfaces.
 Also, remember not to wear any really tight fitting clothing over the area you had tattooed.